supercollider/supercollider/README.md

 Contribute
 ----------

-Development of SuperCollider happens here on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
+Development of SuperCollider happens here on GitHub, and we are grateful to the community for contributing bug fixes and improvements.
 Read below to learn how you can take part in improving SuperCollider.

 ### [Code of Conduct](CODE_OF_CONDUCT.md)